-The Sasaki Foundation announced today the finalists for its fourth annual Sasaki Foundation Design Grants program.
-These seven teams will pitch to a panel of judges on Wednesday, May 25, 5:30-7:30 p.m. at the new Lamplighter CX location.
+The Sasaki Foundation announced today the finalists for its sixth annual Sasaki Foundation Design Grants program.
+These seven teams will pitch to a jury of experts on Thursday, June 6, 5:30-7:30 p.m. at a public event sponsored by LeMessurier.
 The Design Grants are an annual competition to showcase projects that support and drive interdisciplinary innovation and empower our local communities.

 WP_Query Object